 For many organizations, getting down to the level of detail is by no means child's play.
 It often takes days to identify manually entered information such as company name, address and registration details.

 Download it and receive it as a PDF in your mail.

-Beneficial ownership falls into three categories: executive directors (and/or senior officers), major appointees (those who own at least 3 percent of an organization's securities), and de facto third-party shareholders.
+Beneficial ownership falls into three categories: executive directors (and/or senior officers), major shareholders (owning at least 3 percent of an organization's securities), and de facto third-party shareholders.
 Calculating UBO is relatively straightforward for a publicly listed company with direct shareholders.

 With indueD, you perform complete compliance checks in one convenient environment.
 Screen one company or hundreds at a time and speed up your KYC process by up to 80%.

 Otto Reuchlingweg 1094

 3072 MD Rotterdam